nemborkar/100DaysOfCodeLogs/Round06.md

 ## Log

+### 20210728 Day90

+Toolkit team said no, so we are gonna use a bandaid fix to keep our stuff moving

+Completed a tiny feature branch and PR is in progress

 ### 20210727 Day89
 Troubleshot a header dependency with our senior dev today.
 Explored options all the way back to the third party package that we are using in our dependency toolkit.
 Will probably discuss and resolve with our toolkit's team tomorrow